 - Civil integration of GW scale marine energy generation.

-These two calls have so far led to the funding of nine new research projects managed by the UKCMER hub.
+These two calls have so far led to the funding of 13 new research projects managed by the UKCMER hub.
 Each project is listed below, with links to view detailed descriptions of each project:

 There are agreed and adopted R&D, technology and deployment roadmaps, produced and maintained by staff of SuperGen Phases 1&2.
 Based on these roadmaps the aims of the research, network and capacity building of the third phase have evolved to support the sector at and beyond its current stage of development.
 The aims of the consortium are:

 - To conduct world-class fundamental and applied research that assists the marine energy sector in the UK to reliably and dependably accelerate deployment rates and ensure sustained growth in generating capacity to meet the 2020 targets.

 - To expand and effectively operate an inclusive network of academic researchers, industry partners and international collaborators.

 - To continue to provide the highest quality of doctoral training and knowledge transfer in partnership with industry to build intellectual and human capacity for the sector.

 Prof. Ian Bryden

 |Research Director, with responsibility for technology and R&D foresighting.|

 |Doctoral Training Manager, with responsibility for EU liaison.|